DiSSCo/demo-enrichment-service-image/voucher-vision/README.md

 This MAS tries to transcribe the label from the image and retrieves the specimen information.
 We will call the VoucherVision API to do this, available at https://leafmachine.org/vouchervisiongo/.
 This MAS will first retrieve the image from the OpenDS, then call the VoucherVision API to transcribe the label and retrieve the specimen information
-VoucherVision first retrieves the label and then prompt a LLM to pars the label information.
+VoucherVision first retrieves the label and then prompt a LLM to parse the label information.

 ## Environment Variables
 The following environment variables must be set for the service to function correctly: